-Kansas Senate majority leader led a drunken police chase, called an officer ‘donut boy,’ authorities say
+Kansas Senate majority leader was drunk in police chase, called an officer ‘Donut boy,’ authorities say

 As a phlebotomist took a blood sample, 69-year-old Suellentrop also allegedly told Kansas Highway Patrol Officer Austin Shepley that he would beat him in a fight.

-“He looked me up and down, stating he played state sports competitively in high school,” Shepley wrote in the affidavit, which was reported by the Topeka Capital-Journal and other local media on Thursday.
+“He looked me up and down stating he played state sports competitively" in high school, Shepley wrote in the affidavit, which was reported by the Topeka Capital-Journal and other local media on Thursday.
 “He stated he could ‘take me.’”

 After being charged with a felony for eluding police, Suellentrop announced that he would pass most of his leadership duties to Assistant Majority Leader Sen. Larry Alley (R), the Kansas City Star reported.
 But Suellentrop has retained his title and a nearly $500 biweekly stipend that comes with the majority leader role.